 Sloth has always been an especially notorious sin in the Christian church because it’s a behavior (or lack thereof) that is highlighted in the Bible as ungodly.
 Sloth is even one of the Seven Deadly Sins according to the Roman Catholic Church.
 What exactly is sloth and why is it sinful?

 Sloth means laziness.
-It’s sinful because God designed people to work.
-Work is important because it’s how people provide and care for their family, help their neighbors and community, or use the gifts God gave them for his glory.
-According to the Bible, laziness and reluctance to work are offensive to God.
+It’s sinful because God designed people to work and serve others.
+Work is important because it’s how people provide and care for their families, help their neighbors and community, or use the gifts God gave them for his glory.

 What does the Bible teach about sloth?
 Why is sloth considered one of the “seven deadly sins” in Roman Catholicism?
 Keep reading to learn the answers to these questions and others.